-15 See Appendix I: For Canada in 2009, overall poverty changes were valued at 951.58 per cent of elderly poverty and 4,134.07 per cent of female lone-parent poverty under the LICO measure.
+13 See Appendix I. For Canada in 2011, overall poverty changes were valued at 935.31 per cent of elderly poverty and 3,681.59 per cent of female lone-parent poverty under the LICO measure.
 Although the implicit weight placed on economic security was lower in the past due to increasing divorce rates, the sheer magnitude of the difference in valuation indicates that differences in the growth rate moving from the LICO to the LIM is largely explained by the relative improvement of the LICO under the overall poverty rate

-0.554 under the LIM and 0.556 under the LICO.
+This difference between using the LICO and the LIM is clear when looking at Canada's historical IEWB trends (Chart 10).
+Historically, Canada obtained a higher IEWB score using the LIM instead of the LICO.
+In 1981, the IEWB was 0.437 under the LIM and 0.404 under the LICO (Table 4).
+Recently, the two measures have resulted in similar scores - in 2011, the IEWB was 0.562 under the LIM and 0.569 under the LICO.
 This was due to dramatically different growth rates for Canada's IEWB estimate under the two different measures.
-Indeed, the growth of the IEWB under the LIM was 23.6 per cent, much lower than the growth of the LICO IEWB at 33.9 per cent.
-In other words, from 1981 to 2009, the LIM estimates grew at an average annual rate of 0.76 per cent per year while the LICO estimates grew at a considerably larger pace of 1.05 per cent per year.
-Chart 11 depicts this trend.
+Indeed, the growth of the IEWB under the LIM was 28.7 per cent, much lower than the growth of the LICO IEWB at 40.7 per cent.
+In other words, from 1981 to 2011, the LIM estimates grew at an average annual rate of 0.84 per cent per year while the LICO estimates grew at a considerably larger pace of 1.14 per cent per year.
+Chart 11 depicts these trends.